samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 --- abstract

-This document describes how to construct a committing authenticated encryption with associated data (cAEAD) algorithm by combining an unauthenticated cipher and collision resistant, hash-based message authentication code (MAC).
+This document describes how to construct a committing authenticated encryption with associated data (cAEAD) algorithm by combining an unauthenticated cipher and collision-resistant, hash-based message authentication code (MAC).

 --- middle